 My experience at those stores left me unprepared for the visual joy of walking into Saks and seeing the striking iridescent dichroic glass escalator.
 Saks had punched a hole in the middle of the second floor to accommodate brand new escalators surrounded by the amazing artwork designed by Dutch architectural firm OMG.

 A truly amazing detail worth every penny.

 Their new traffic patterns are inventive and engaging in the men’s area.
-Their merchandising is top notch and created with great thought at displaying the merchandise in ways to take notice like this display of raincoats and umbrellas with storm clouds on monitors.
+Their merchandising is top-notch and created with great thought - displaying the merchandise in notable ways like this display of raincoats and umbrellas with storm clouds on monitors.

 One young well-dressed salesman engaged me about the jacket I was wearing saying it was amazing and asking where I got it.
 I told him, “From you.”
 “Really?”
 He asked as he came closer, “What is the brand?”
 I told him and we had several minutes of conversation before I moved on; he engaged me and we connected.

 Saks got attention because of the escalator, but something is different at Saks in a good way.
 I noticed it in Palm Desert when I originally bought the jacket.

 Employees are trying to connect.
 And good for them.
 I’ll be back.

 You have to go further than building monuments to commerce and build moments of engagement if you ever want to get margins.